 Days 2-7

-On Day 7 you will make 2 dives before returning to port early morning on the final day.
+On Day 7 there will be 2 dives before returning to port early morning on the final day.

 Day 8